kaufmann-dev/JungInKrems/README.md

 npm install
 composer install

-mv .env.example .env
-php artisan migrate:fresh
+mv .env.example .env (edit accordingly) php artisan migrate:fresh (only if using a new database)

 chmod -R 777
 npm run build